szm5707/Question-Classification/README.md

 python Train_DistilBert.py

-3. In order to test the DistilBert model on your input run the following command:
+3. After training, in order to test the DistilBert model on your input run the following command:

 python Test_DistilBert.py